lvalics/n8n-nodes-piapi/README.md

 The new GPT-4o integration allows for:
 - Advanced text-to-image generation with superior text rendering
 - Image-to-image editing with natural language instructions

+## Director Mode

+The Director Mode (available in Hailuo nodes) allows:
+- Camera movement control in video generation
+- Use bracket syntax like `[Push in,Pedestal up]walking man` in your prompts
+- Supports movements such as Pan, Tilt, Truck, Push, Pedestal, Zoom, Shake and Static shot
+- Available in both text-to-video and image-to-video nodes

 ## Installation